TRIQS/triqs/doc/reference/gfs/py/full.rst

 before putting them in the Green's function.

 .. note::
-   This is the standard behaviour in python for a list of a dict.
+   This is the standard behaviour in python for a list or a dict.

 Example: